Famous Logo Designers & What They Got Right

 Carolyn Davidson understood the trick: the goal isn’t to make something extraordinary but to make minimalism look cool.
 It is to represent the brand in the most creative way possible.

-The takeaway for future logo creators is clear: strive for eye-catching simplicity and a commitment to meeting deadlines to enhance your creativity.
-Combining these elements can give rise to the Nike swoosh logo; it will serve you well.
+The takeaway for future logo artists is clear: strive for eye-catching simplicity and a commitment to meeting deadlines to enhance your creativity.
+Combining these elements can give rise to iconic logos like the Nike swoosh; it will serve you well.
 Besides, great logos do not need text to back them up.
 If done right, they remain powerful on their own.

 2. Saul Bass

-In 1969, Bass replaced the intricate bell symbol with a more simplistic design to create a scalable icon that can be used anywhere — from buildings and phone booths to print ads and letterheads.
-He even made a pitch video for the same, stating that the purpose behind the upgrade was to create logo designs that could be adapted to large and small scales.
+In 1969, Bass swapped the detailed bell symbol for a simpler design, crafting a scalable icon used everywhere, from buildings and phone booths to ads and letterheads.
+He even made a pitch video to highlight how the new design could be adapted to various sizes.

 That’s not it!
 Saul Bass also designed the logo for Kleenex, Warner Bros and United Airlines.
 The common similarity in all these designs was their crisp and modern style, free of bells and whistles.